Angelo State Rams and Rambelles: Sports sponsored

-Sponsored sports
+Programs

 Baseball

 The Rams Baseball team plays at Foster Field.
 Built in 1999 The $4.5m field features 4,200 permanent seats making it the largest on campus Baseball stadium in NCAA Division II.
 It also includes a Triple-A lighting system and an 82 ft wide, 21 ft high LED scoreboard complete with a high-definition video screen, making it also the largest in Division II.
 The on campus field was shared with the local minor league San Angelo Colts.

 Basketball

 The Rams' and Rambelles' basketball teams, as well as the Rambelles' volleyball team, play at Stephens Arena located inside the Junell Center.
 The arena accommodates audiences of up to 6,500, the fourth largest in all NCAA Division II athletics, and features a 9x12 foot video screen, the largest of its kind in the Lone Star Conference.

 Football

 The Rams football team plays its home games at LeGrand Stadium at 1st Community Credit Union Field located behind the Junell Center.
 The rams football team moved there starting with the 2014 season and play their home games on campus for the first time in the school's history.